Darlene Bauto

 The video features a close-up shot of a steaming bowl of ramen, meticulously arranged with two halves of a soft-boiled egg, sliced pork, chopped green onions, and a dark, fermented ingredient likely soy-based or miso.
 The camera slowly zooms in on the dish, emphasizing its rich textures and vibrant colors, creating a visually appealing and appetizing presentation.
 The only audio is a brief 'Thank you' at the beginning, suggesting a closing or acknowledgment moment, possibly from a creator or chef.
 There is no visible signage, venue context, or human presence, and the focus remains entirely on the food as a standalone visual.
 The shot is static in composition, with no dynamic movement beyond the zoom, and appears to be a single, continuous take with no editing or narrative progression.

-Spots reviewed by @jdbeats in Tokyo, JP
+Spots reviewed by @jdbeats in Pasay, PH

 Top rated and reviewed spots recently by @jdbeats